 For robots and machines to behave like soft biological organisms and be safe for contact with humans, they need to be made out of soft, lightweight, and deformable material.
 In particular, they require multifunctional composites that can serve as “artificial” skin, nervous tissue, and muscle.
 To address this, we are exploring new combinations of materials that exhibit unique combinations of electro-thermo-elastostatic properties and couplings.

 We have recently discovered that elastomers embedded with a polydisperse suspension of liquid metal (LM) inclusions exhibit mesoscale properties never before seen in soft polymers.
-These LM-embedded elastomer (LMEE) composites can be tailored for either high electrical conductivity or permittivity (see above).
-In both cases, the electronic properties are orders of magnitude greater than those previously measured for filled elastomer composites with similar elastic properties.
+These LM-embedded elastomer (LMEE) composites can be tailored to have high electrical permittivity and thermal conductivity.

 Reversibly Tunable Elastic Rigidity